vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard-ent/system-settings/single-sign-on.md

 |`User Filter` | `&(objectClass=*)` | Set a filter to LDAP search queries. |
 |`Email Key` | `mail`| Set the field name used to restore email in LDAP. |

+### Instruction

+After LDAP is enabled, you can register an LDAP account in two ways:

+- [Email invitation](../5.account-management.md): When creating an account on the **Members** page, you can invite others to register by email.
+The advantage is that you can set the role permissions of the account.

+- Automatic registration: When you enter an unregistered account in LDAP mode on the login page, the Dashboard automatically registers the account, but the [role permission](../5.account-management.md) is `user`.

 ## OAuth2.0 configuration

 !!! caution